-Maria’s interdisciplinary training covers early dance choir conducting, Kodaly method, musical pedagogy, voice teaching skills, breathing and relaxation techniques, harmonic singing, and Primal Singing.
+Maria’s interdisciplinary training covers early dance choir conducting, the Kodaly method, musical pedagogy, voice teaching skills, breathing and relaxation techniques, harmonic singing, and Primal Singing.

 Maria has developed her interpretation of Primal Singing for the last ten years, through personal exploration, experiences with students, concerts and hospital workshops.
-She loves that some people has called it “singing without words”.
+She loves that some people have called it “singing without words”.

 Richmond Upon Thames